Preparing for Arrival

 - Read the Approaching Stanford Handbook, which will be your primary source of information about Stanford.

-- Refer to the Important Dates and Deadlines (for Frosh or Transfers) to identify other important communications and deadlines of which you should be aware.
+- Refer to the Frosh Important Dates and Deadlines or Transfer Important Dates and Deadlines to identify other important communications and deadlines of which you should be aware.

 - Review the Approaching Stanford Requirements Checklist in Canvas.